Wax nostalgic about and learn from the history of early

 Discovering new oil reserves usually takes more than the good fortune of being out shoot'n

 at some food, when up from the ground come a bubbl'n crude - oil that is,

 black gold, Texas tea.
-Over the decades, chance has been replaced by high tech
+Over the decades, chance has been replaced by high

-the point of explosions and where recording equipment is located,
+coordinating activities between the point of explosions and where recording equipment is located,

 all of which required the transmission of precise timing signals.